Proudly serving Denver, Littleton, Highlands Ranch, Centennial, Aurora & Nearby Areas of Colorado

 Your Personal Consultation

-At Modern Surgical Arts of Denver, we understand that at woman’s decision to undergo breast revision surgery is highly personal and private.
-We will treat you in a respectful manner, and with utmost professionalism.
+At Modern Surgical Arts of Denver, we understand that a woman’s decision to undergo breast revision surgery is highly personal and private.
+We will treat you in a respectful manner and with utmost professionalism.
 We fully respect your privacy and will be very discreet during your confidential consultation with Dr. Dastoury or Dr. Zwiebel.

 First, we will listen to your concerns related to the appearance of your breasts that you feel are important and would like to change.
 We want to understand your expectations and help determine if they can be realistically achieved.
 Your questions and concerns will be addressed and your information will be treated with complete confidentiality.
 Patients in the Centennial and Castle Rock areas can expect high quality patient care.

 It will be very helpful in the evaluation and planning of your revision surgery if you are able to provide information about your previous surgery, including records and operative reports obtained from your prior surgeon.

 Drs.
 Dastoury or Zwiebel will advise you if you are a good candidate for breast revision surgery and determine what techniques are best for your unique situation.
 Drs.
 Dastoury or Zwiebel will educate you about the procedure and what to expect during your recovery.

 Breast Revision Procedures

 All women can experience a change in their breasts with pregnancy, breast feeding, hormone changes, and time.
 Fluctuations in body weight can cause changes in breast size and drooping.
 These changes can produce problems of excessive breast size, inadequate breast volume, laxity, drooping, and unsatisfactory shape.
 For women who have had breast implants, such changes over time can also have a significant effect on breast aesthetics.